 Considering travel insurance for your trip?
 World Nomads offers coverage for more than 150 adventure activities as well as emergency medical, lost luggage, trip cancellation and more.
 If you’re interested in a tour in or around Inverness, check out these ones!

 There is so much to see and do in Inverness and the surrounding area!
-If you’re hoping to visit all of the places in this post, I’d probably recommend 3-4 days minimum to do the area justice.
+If you’re hoping to visit all of the places in this post, I’d probably recommend a minimum of 3-4 days to do the area justice.
 Inverness is the traditional starting point for the epic North Coast 500, which I did last summer and absolutely loved!
 Whether you’re planning a long weekend break in Inverness, or visiting the area as part of a bigger trip around Scotland, you’ll have plenty to keep you busy here!
 I hope this post helps in planning a trip around Inverness!

 Have you been to Inverness or the Scottish Highlands before?